How FICO Credit Scores Are Calculated

-- Credit History - Have you had credit for years, or for a short time?
+- Credit History - Have you had credit for many years, or for just a short time?

-- Balances on your Credit Cards - How many accounts do you carry?
-How much do you owe?
+- Your Credit Card Balances - How many credit card accounts do you hold, and how much do you owe?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-What can you do to raise your FICO score?
-Unfortunately, not much.
-Since the FICO score is based on your lifelong credit history, it is hard to significantly improve the number with quick fixes.
-You should, of course, remove any incorrect data from your credit report; this is really the only "quick fix" for credit problems.
+What can you do to improve your FICO score?
+Very little in the short term.
+Because the FICO score is based on your lifelong credit history, it's very hard to significantly improve the score with quick fixes.
+You should, of course, appeal for the credit agency to remove any incorrect data on your credit report, which is the only "quick fix" for credit problems.

 You can get a federally-mandated free credit report once per year from the three major agencies when you visit AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and very inexpensive.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.